ruuda/blog/posts/build-system-insights.md

 The build tool runs on the JVM, and can sometimes take seconds to do a no-op build even in a small repository.
 *Please*
-— a build system that is very similar but implemented in Go — is much snappier.
+— a very similar build system implemented in Go — is much snappier.
 Build definitions that can be evaluated efficiently matter too: even though both Make and Ninja are native binaries, Ninja starts building faster.
-Ninja traded flexibility in the build file format for faster builds, deferring complex decisions to a meta build system.
+Ninja traded flexibility in the build file format for faster builds, deferring complex decisions to a meta build system such as Meson or GN.

 Another telling example is the Mercurial source control system.
 Its `hg` command is written in Python for extensibility.
-This comes at the cost of responsiveness: just evaluating imports can take a significant amount of time, relative to executing the command itself, which is why parts of Mercurial are now [being rewritten][hgoxid] in Rust.
+This comes at the cost of responsiveness: just evaluating imports can already take a significant percentage of total execution time, which is why parts of Mercurial are now
+[being replaced][hgoxid] with native binaries.

 References and further reading
 ------------------------------